rsksmart/bitcoin-scaling-hackathon/rooted/README.md

 By following this plan, Rooted aims to build a strong presence in the market, attract a significant user base, and become a trusted and widely adopted solution for privacy in blockchain transactions.

-#### ⚔ Challenges
+### ⚔ Challenges
-- The main challenge we believe will be designing the best possible user experience, as for mass adoption it should be as simple as it can be to use.
+- The main challenge was designing the best possible user experience, which we believe the current implementation achieves.
+- Another challenge was signing and sending withdrawal transactions without using the connected user wallet.
+We resolved this by creating a custom-built transaction broadcasted via public RPC URLs, which works effectively.

+### ☄️ What's next?
+- Currently, Rooted only supports native coin transfers(RBTC).
+However, adding support for tokens and NFTs would greatly enhance its utility.
+We are considering implementing relayer nodes to mint and sell notes as tokens (or NFTs) in exchange for covering user fees on transfers.
+- This approach allows users to maintain their anonymity while using note tokens to request relayers to cover fees and pay for transactions.
+Competition between relayers could help keep transfer fees reasonable.
+- Deploying Rooted to Rootstock Mainnet as soon as possible 😉.
+- Expanding Rooted in the Ethereum Ecosystem and also enabling cross-chain transactions.
+Additionally, gas optimization in the Registry contract and its interaction with the receiving side can be improved.
+- Obtaining a legal opinion on Rooted's regulatory compliance would be beneficial.
+However, since the Registry is on the blockchain and the code is available on GitHub, funds will remain accessible even if the website is shut down.
+- Future UX improvements include notifications for funds received on new controlled stealth addresses and a mobile app (although the website is mobile-friendly).
+The possibilities are endless!

-#### 👥Team and Resources
+### 👥Team and Resources
 - Team Members:
     - Shubham Gupta: Full-Stack Blockchain Developer with a strong knack for Entrepreneurship.
 Shubham will bring technical expertise and leadership to the development and implementation of Rooted.
     - [Twitter](https://twitter.com/0xmysticShub)